 There are some incredible things to do in Albania.
 It’s a country waiting to be explored and combines cosmopolitan cities, stunning countryside, and some of the best beaches in Europe.
 Here are some of my favorite things to see in Albania.

 1. Tirana Walking Tour

-One of my favorite things to do in Albania is to take a walking tour in Tirana.
+One of my top choices for things to do in Albania is to take a walking tour in Tirana.
 Albania has a fascinating history, particularly its relatively recent communist past.